lenoraporter/doc-site/public/docs/how-to-contribute.md

 ---
 title: How to Contribute
-description: Guidelines for contributing to the project.
+description: We welcome contributions from the community.
+Follow these steps to get started.
 ---

-# How to Contribute

-We welcome contributions from the community.
-Follow these steps to get started:

 ## Getting Started